joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/05/18/dining/raspberry-almond-clafoutis-just-as-fun-to-say-as-to-eat.html

 **18pol-swiper-new**\
-`Election Updates: Candidates hit the trail, with Biden in Georgia, a key battleground state, and Trump in Texas to for an N.R.A. event.`\
+`Election Updates: Candidates hit the trail, with Biden in Georgia, a key battleground state, and Trump in Texas for an N.R.A. event.`\
 https://nytimes.com/live/2024/05/18/us/biden-trump-election-news

 **The Underappreciated Genius of ‘Planet of the Apes’**\